Daniel-KM/Omeka-S-module-ContactUs/README.md

 The contact us list of message is available in the left sidebar and can be
 managed: mark read, set spam, delete.

-### Multicheckbox in item/browse or search results
+### Multicheckbox in item/browse, search results or selection

 To send contact message with selected items, add the form as above and add a checkbox aside each result in the theme template, for example in "item/browse.phtml"